MapRock/TimeMolecules/tutorials/time_molecules_skills/build_markov_model_process.md

 PRINT CONCAT('ModelID: ',CAST(@ModelID AS VARCHAR(10)),' Distinct Cases: '+CAST(@DistinctCases AS VARCHAR(10)))

 /*
-Now, let's filter out Sodium levels GTE 138.
+Step 9: Now, let's filter out Sodium levels GTE 138.
 We see there are two events with the property of Sodium GTE than 138.

 However, we really want cases where there is an event (LAB_POSTED) where Sodium in GTE 138, not just the events.